Undersampling and Cumulative Class Re-decision Methods to Improve Detection of Agitation in People with Dementia: Experiment results and discussion

-It can be seen from Figure~\ref{fig-rus_aef} that using RFC with RUS, even if only 20\% of the normal instances are retained for training, the classifier still performs equivalently well compared to baseline.
-Especially when the selection proportion is between 30\% to 70\%, the performance of the classifier is even higher.
-The reason is that the rebuilt training set not only ensures the diversity of the normal activities, but also fixes the problem of imbalance to a certain extent.
-In addition, the time consumption of RFC with RUS shows a linear relationship with the proportion of selection, that is, the size of rebuilt training set.
-It shows that choosing an appropriate lower number of normal instances can reduce the time cost of training and improve the classifier’s effectiveness as well.
-However, the performance of AEF-IQR is worse compared to RUS as the dotted curve is under the blue curve except when the proportion is 98.7\%.
-It shows that the number of mislabeled instances in our dataset is quite small.
-While AE tries to filter out more mislabeled instances, it eliminates normal instances with potential similarity, which reduces the diversity of normal activities and causes underfitting.
-In conclusion, to obtain better performance of RFC requires adequate size of the dataset and rich diversity of instances as well to support the training process.
+It can be seen from Figure~\ref{fig-rus_aef} that using RFC with RUS, even if only 20\% of the normal instances were retained for training, the classifier still performed equivalently as compared to RFC without RUS.
+Especially when the selection proportion was between 30\% to 70\%, the performance of the classifier was even higher.
+The reason is that the rebuilt training set not only ensured the variation diversity of the normal activities, but also potentially mitigated the problem of imbalance to a certain extent.
+Table~\ref{tab-time} shows the training time of RFC with RUS is linearly related to selection proportion, indicating that an appropriate lower number of normal instances can reduce the time cost of training and improve the classifier’s performance by addressing the data imbalance problem.
+However, the performance of AEF is worse compared to RUS as the dotted curve is under the blue curve except when the proportion is 98.7\%.
+It implicitly shows that the number of mislabeled instances in our dataset is quite small.
+While AE tried to filter out more mislabeled instances, it eliminated normal instances with potential similarity, which reduced the diversity of normal activities and caused underfitting.
+In short, to obtain better performance of RFC requires adequate size of the dataset and rich diversity of instances to improve the model training.
 When the diversity of the dataset stays unchanged, increasing its size only increases the imbalance and time cost.